 At 300 million years old, Akiyoshidai was formed when a coral reef was pushed up to the earth’s surface and the exposed limestone eroded through wind and rain.
 Visitors can enjoy a 360 degree view of the plateau with karst formations among native grasses and wildflowers from the centrally-located observation deck.

-Shuhodo cavern is Asia’s largest limestone cave.
-Although it is 10-kilometers in length, approximately one kilometer length of the huge cave is open to the public.
+Shuhodo Cavern is Asia’s largest limestone cave.
+Although it is 10-kilometers in length, only around one kilometer of the huge cave is open to the public.
+Despite the fact that only a section of the site is accessible to visitors, you can spend quite a bit of time at the site.

 Quickly find the experience and activity you want to do while visiting Japan.
 Great selection of unique options will appear to help you decide what to do!